 Writing Skills for College

 Creating a good assessment or assignment doesn't have to mean using very formal and complex writing, but it should involve well-structured, clear and relevant writing in the appropriate format for the task you are assigned.
-During semester 2 Dr Sheila Walsh and Dr Marian Hurley are running booked 1 - to - 1 sessions to cover aspects of academic writing which frequently cause difficulties for students and challenges which are specific to this year's online assessments at CIT.
+During the summer programme Dr Marian Hurley is running booked 1 - to - 1 sessions to cover aspects of academic writing which frequently cause difficulties for students and challenges which are specific to this year's online assessments at CIT.

 Free and open to all MTU Cork students, Writing and Assessment Support at the Academic Learning Centre works with you to develop effective strategies you can apply to your specific writing tasks and needs.
 In a meeting with a writing tutor, you set the agenda, and can let us know which aspects of your writing you would like to discuss.